Murder of Danielle Jones

-The murder of Danielle Jones (16 October 1985 – c.
-18 June 2001) was an English murder case where no body was found and the conviction relied upon forensic authorship analysis of text messages sent on the victim's mobile phone.
-Danielle Sarah Jones was last seen alive on 18 June 2001.
+The murder of Danielle Jones was a child murder case involving a 15-year-old schoolgirl who disappeared from East Tilbury, Essex, England.

+There was a large and exhaustive search to find Danielle Jones following her disappearance in June 2001, making it one of the biggest cases Essex Police had to deal with at the time.
+The emphasis of the inquiry later changed to the search for a body within a few months, as police were convinced that she had been murdered.

+Despite the extensive search, her body was never found.

-Jones's uncle, Stuart Campbell, a builder, was convicted of abduction and murder on 19 December 2002.
-Campbell was sentenced to life imprisonment for murder as well as 10 years for abduction.
+Five months after Danielle Jones was last seen alive, her uncle Stuart Campbell was charged with her abduction and murder.
+He was convicted of her abduction and murder on 19 December 2002, and was sentenced to life imprisonment for murder as well as 10 years for abduction.
+The conviction relied largely upon forensic authorship analysis of text messages sent on the victim's mobile phone.

-After the trial, controversy arose when it was revealed Campbell had prior convictions for indecent assault on other girls of similar ages.
+After the trial, controversy arose when it was revealed Campbell had prior convictions for indecent assault on teenage girls.
 The use of forensic authorship analysis of text messages in the case provoked research into its use in other cases.

+Her disappearance made national headlines and the case received significant media coverage.
+It is considered a high-profile case in Essex.

 Disappearance and investigation

-15-year-old Danielle Jones was last seen near her home in East Tilbury, Essex, on the morning of 18 June 2001, while walking to a bus stop.
+15-year-old Danielle Sarah Jones was last seen near her home in East Tilbury, Essex, on the morning of 18 June 2001, while walking to a bus stop.

 Suspicion fell on Campbell almost immediately and he was first arrested on 23 June 2001, five days after Jones went missing.
 Detectives had delayed his arrest while weighing the possibility of endangering Jones's life, on the presumption she was still alive and being held against her will, against the possibility of Campbell leading the police to her.
-During police interviews Campbell was described as "uncooperative".

 The investigation included several appeals to the public for information, including a reconstruction on the BBC television programme Crimewatch.
 During the investigation, more than 900 police officers and support staff searched more than 1500 locations for Jones's body, as within two months of her disappearance police working on the case were convinced that she was dead.

+On 15 March 2002, a body was found in a cement works in an industrial area of Northfleet, Kent.
+It had been speculated that the body was Jones, but it was identified as Hannah Williams, a schoolgirl from Dartford, Kent.